ksbrwsk/cloud-messaging/README.md

 ###

-Assuming Java and RabbitMQ are already installed on your local machine
+Assuming Java, Maven and RabbitMQ are already installed on your local machine

 ```
 mvn clean install